Grukz/OSCARf-public/README.md

 ## To setup Twitter Application

 Navigate to: https://apps.twitter.com/ and setup a new application.
 Please note the name and keys associated with it.
-You sould only need to have a read only application!
+You should only need to have a read only application unless you want to edit/change profile data.

 ## Shodan API KEY

 Once you have a ShodanHQ account or login, go to: http://www.shodanhq.com/api_doc and copy the API key.
 Please note that if you want to use ALL of the shodan functionality of OSCAR, you will need to purchase an "Unlocked API"

 View API KEY: http://www.shodanhq.com/api_doc